amberhunt955/amberhunt955/README.md

   💼 Looking for my first role in software development

-  👩🏻‍💻 Currently focusing on blogging my learning journey
+  👩🏻‍💻 Currently focusing on expanding my skills, and documenting my journey on my blog

   👀 My long term interests include AI and tech ethics